SHW mentorship schemes

-The aim of the IHW mentorship scheme is to improve career development for staff within the institute.
+The aim of the SHW mentorship scheme is to improve career development for staff within the institute.
 This developmental mentoring scheme aims for mentors to assist mentees to make the best decisions for their future and to aid the mentee’s growth and skills development.

 Mentors are not "second" line managers, their job is not to direct the underlying approach of the mentee to their work, nor tell the mentee what to do in any particular circumstance.
 Rather they should help the mentee to take stock of their current situation, consider solutions to any ongoing problems, think about their career goals, and discuss how the mentee will themselves manage and achieve these goals.

-Every mentor-mentee relationship will be different – some mentees will seek assistance managing their current role, others will want guidance on planning their careers, others on how best to juggle responsibilities at work and home.
+Every mentor-mentee relationship will be different.
+Some mentees will seek assistance managing their current role, others will want guidance on planning their careers, others on how best to juggle responsibilities at work and home.

 We recommend that mentors and mentees agree at their first meeting on a "mentoring contract" so that both parties know what to expect.
 A good place to start is to follow the GROW model of mentoring (Goals – Reality – Obstacles – Options – Way Forward).
 The university also has some very helpful advice on getting the best out of mentorship for both the mentor and mentee.